vatsal1237/Quizziz-VAL/README.md

 # Quizziz-VAL
+Leverage AI to Analyze Learning and Plan Interventions

 Student Feedback System by Vatsal Nagpal, Lakshit Bansal, Ansh Katyayan HOW TO RUN THE CODE
 1. Cd to the file